Toddynator/Neuroevolution_Snake_AI_Unity/README.md

 - Input neurons were the single biggest contributing factor to the success of the snake.
 The more I added the higher the average fitness was across runs.
 - Converting input values into a consistent range made training far more consistent, AI seemed to perform better overall.
 - ReLU Activation function for the neural network seemed to improve the performance of deep networks overall.
-- Using a fixed RNG seed helped it most when training.
+- Using a fixed RNG seed can result in more apples eaten and a more optimum route for a specific seed, but it doesn't do as well as AI trained with the random generation, with an overall lower average fitness & apples eaten on rng seeds.
 - A higher population made each training session more likely to get a higher fitness before converging.
 - Hidden layers did not improve the ai and instead seemed detrimental, but did change the behaviour and strategies developed.
 More testing will be required to determine if this actually results in a better ai or not.